 Total Cost = (50,000 x $0.08 per article) + (35,000 posts x $0.04 per post) + (85,000 human-labeled posts x $0.036 per post x 3 labelers per object) = $14,580

-A publishing company uses machine learning to build a natural language processing application to classify newspaper articles.
+A publishing company uses ML to build a natural language processing application to classify newspaper articles.
 To train their model, they label 200,000 articles.
-They select the built-in text classification workflow and decide to have each article labeled 3 times to improve the accuracy of the labels.
-Using SageMaker Ground Truth humans label 40,000 articles and 160,000 are labeled automatically.
+They select the built-in text classification workflow and decide to have each article labeled three times to improve the accuracy of the labels.
+Using SageMaker Ground Truth, humans label 40,000 articles, and 160,000 are labeled automatically.

 Because the company used Mechanical Turk, the text classification workflow included an additional charge of $0.012 for each human-labeled article to pay the labeler.